 I had my hair chemically straightened back in summer 08.. however I found that I still had to run my straighteners through my hair to get desired results (not as much as I used to though).
 My hair has KIND OF lost it’s natural texture yet I’m happy with the way it is now (my hair stays straight when I straighten it.. and the curls are soft and wavy) However I have started to get grey hairs and I’m not sure if that’s from relaxing or from dying my hair (even though I’ve only dyed it twice since relaxing)..Your hair will feel like straw sometimes if you don’t take care of it properly.. make sure you condition it well and don’t straighten it dry make sure your hair is damp etc. :) I do and don’t regret relaxing it..
 I’ve come to love my natural hair curls now:)

-xxposted about 3 years ago
+xxposted over 6 years ago